Cyconet/docker-httpdiff/README.md

-Builds an docker image with the [httpdiff](https://github.com/jgrahamc/httpdiff)  ready to run.
+Builds a docker image with the [httpdiff](https://github.com/jgrahamc/httpdiff) ready to run.

 Running
 -------